You can file your tax return without 1099 forms.

 But you don’t necessarily have to wait for the statements to file your return.
 Unlike a W-2, you generally don’t have to attach 1099s to your tax return.
 They are just issued so you’ll know how much to report, with copies going to the IRS so return processors can double-check your entries.

 As long as you have the correct information, you can put it on your tax form without having the statement in hand.
+The one exception is the 1099-R, which tracks distributions from retirement plans and insurance contracts.
+You’ll need to send that in with your tax return if income tax was withheld.

 Tracking down the data